 - In April 2019, JBS USA officially opened the Colorado state university campus US$ 20 Mn state-of-the-art facility

 - In March 2019, Pilgrim’s Pride production facility announced US$ 100,000 in support of the Wanek Center

 - On 22 March 2019, Pilgrim’s Pride Corporation announced and approved the appointment of Jayson Penn as president of Pilgrim’s USA

-- In February 2019, JBS announced US$ 20 Mn expansion investment for its Plumrose USA prepared foods business in Ottumwa, Iowa, in order to cater to growing foodservice and retail customer demand for high quality bacon products
+- In February 2019, JBS announced a US$ 20 Mn expansion investment for its Plumrose USA prepared foods business in Ottumwa, Iowa, in order to cater to growing food service and retail customer demand for high-quality bacon products